njukenanli/Win-Agent/README.md

 Patch submissions will be saved to output/{run_id}/preds.json

-If the rollout is interrupted, to collect existing patches instead of proceeding to rollout, please use the following flag for dry run.
+If the rollout is interrupted, type the same command to restore.
+The code will auto-skip normally submitted instances.

+To collect existing patches instead of proceeding to rollout, please use the following flag for dry run:

 ```bash
 python main.py --config_path config/default.yaml --collect_patch